Bar Tools Guide: Equipment For Your Perfect At Home Cocktail

 December 5, 2020

-With bars and restaurants shut down around the world, you’ve likely found yourself making cocktails at home more often than normal.
-That might entail reaching for some weird bottles or making new drinks, and it may also have you wondering what all those specialty bar tools are for.
+Making cocktails at home may have you wondering what all those specialty bar tools are for.
 What’s with those fancy bar spoons?
 Do you really need a special mixing glass?
 And how do you use that juicer, anyway?
 This bar tools guide will help you sort things out.

 Bar Tools Guide: